About Victoria Police

 Release date: Tue 26 October 2010

-The Mounted Branch is regularly used to support land-based searches for missing or wanted persons or evidence.
-They have the ability to travel extended distances, transverse difficult terrain and search from an elevated platform making them well suited to this role.
+The Mounted Branch is regularly used to support land-based searches primarily for missing or wanted persons.
+They have the ability to travel extended distances, transverse difficult terrain where vehicles are unable to go.
+They are also utilised for evidence searches and have the advantage of searching from an elevated platform to see over fences, through crowds and further into the distance.

 The Mounted Branch still performs a small amount of ceremonial duties, such as regal and vice regal escorts.
-Some parades are still worked by the branch, including Anzac Day and the Grand Final Parade.
-The Mounted Branch also has a ceremonial role at police funerals, and graduation parades.
+Some parades are still attended to by the branch, including Anzac Day and the Grand Final Parade.
+The Mounted Branch also performs a ceremonial role at police funerals.

 Training of police riders and horses is conducted on a weekly basis to maintain the skill of riders and horses.
-Members at the Mounted Branch are required to maintain a high level of physical fitness and undergo specialist training to prepare for large crowd control events, with other police units.
+Members at the Mounted Branch are required to maintain a high level of physical fitness and undergo specialist training.
+They are formally re-assessed annually to make sure that this standard is maintained.

-The branch has a state-of-the-art horse truck, capable of transporting six horses and has sleeping and living quarters for up to four members.
+The Mounted Branch has a state-of-the-art horse truck, capable of transporting six horses and has sleeping and living quarters for up to four members.
 To supplement this there are also several 4WD vehicles which each tow a two-horse float.

 Uniform and riding equipment

 Members are required to maintain several uniforms at the Mounted Branch, including stable fatigues, general patrols uniform, demonstration uniform and ceremonial uniform.

 Similarly, several types of equipment and tack are used on the horses including general patrol gear, exercise equipment, demonstration equipment including protective visors for the horses' faces, stock gear for searches and ceremonial accoutrements.